daos-stack/daos/docs/admin/performance_tuning.md

 in a non-destructive manner.
 CaRT `self_test` supports different message sizes, bulk transfers, multiple targets, and the following test scenarios:

--   **Selftest client to servers** - where `self_test` issues RPCs directly to a list of servers.
+- Self-test client to servers: where `self_test` issues RPCs directly to a list of servers.

--   **Cross-servers** - where `self_test` sends instructions to the different servers that will issue cross-server RPCs.
-This model supports a many to many communication model.
+- Cross-servers: where `self_test` sends instructions to the different servers that will issue cross-server RPCs.
+This model supports a many-to-many communication model.

 ### Building CaRT self_test